-If you have been following our Journey then you know that, through this covid crisis, John and I have been looking for safe and affordable Florida adventures, where we can practice social distancing while still having a great time, and this week we found a real gem.
+If you have been following our journey, you know that, through this covid crisis, John and I have been looking for safe and affordable Florida adventures, where we can practice social distancing while still having a great time week; we found a real gem.

 Babcock Ranch Eco Tours is a 90-minute tour through a working cattle ranch, natural Florida scrub, and cypress swampland that is both entertaining and educational.
 The tour is value-priced at just $24 for ages 13 & up and $16 for ages 3-12, an unheard-of value for a tour of this length.

 We knew it was going to be a great tour from the start because the bus had no sooner pulled away from the boarding area when two white-tailed deer made an appearance.

 John and I were like two little excited kids when the scrub cattle surrounded the bus.
 If you are unfamiliar with the term scrub cattle, the easiest way of explaining the breed is that they are the oldest breed of cattle in the United States, and they are direct descendants of the cattle brought to Florida by the Spanish explorers.